Timeseries

 Returns

-A new TimeSeries, with a shifted index.
+A new series, with a shifted time index.

 Return type